 How can I take my pension savings?

-The key thing to know is that from the age of 55, if you have a, you now have more freedom over how you take your pension.
-You also have more choice about how you take the tax-free cash allowable from your fund.
+The key thing to know is that from the age of 55, if you have a, you have the freedom to choose how you take your pension.

 There are several ways you can take your pension.